exercism/elm/concepts/web-applications-sandbox/about.md

     ]
 ```

+`Html.Events.onInput` expects to be passed a function (`String -> Msg`) which it will use to create the `Msg`.
+Different events expect different functions depending on what information they can provide, so for example `Html.Events.onCheck` (for checkboxes) expects `Bool -> Msg` and `Html.Events.onClick` just expects a `Msg`.

+The Elm language is pure and functional and no mutation is possible, so the Elm Runtime handles all the things that change.
+You can see all of the different [Html Elements][html-elements], [Element Attributes][element-attributes] and [Html Events][html-events] on the Elm package registry.

 There are 4 "levels" of web application you can write in Elm, that get progressively more powerful and more complicated (although Elm remains a delightfully simple language and ecosystem).
 These are all defined in the [Browser package][browser-package]: